jaedsonpys/argeasy/README.md

     print('foo')
 ```

 In this code, we add an argument called `foo` and set the action (in the `action` argument) to be taken as `store_true`, that is, when this argument is called, its value will be `True`.
 Otherwise, the value will be `None`.
+Flags named with separate words like `--add-email` will be changed and can be obtained with `args.add_email`.

 You can also define information about your application, such as version, description and project name.
 Do this in the instance of the `ArgEasy` class: